cosmos/sdk-tutorials/academy/0.0-B9lab-Blockchains/4_consensus.md

 </HighlightBox>

-pBFT is a three-phase protocol, in which the client sends a request to a so-called primary.
+In pBFT, a replica is a network node that maintains a full copy of the ledger state. pBFT is a three-phase protocol, in which the client sends a request to a so-called primary.
 In the first phase, the primary broadcasts the request with a sequence number to the replicas.
 Then the replicas agree on the sequence number and create a message.

 When a threshold of agreement is reached by the replicas, which is akin to sufficient co-signers, the message is verified.
 The replicas agree on the overall order of transactions within a view.
 The broader network is informed about transaction blocks when they are finalized.
 That is to say, signed by sufficient replicas.